 Four and five hulled vessels are more difficult to manufacture and hence are rarely used commercially.
 An advanced form of the catamaran design is the SWATH version.

 SWATH is an acronym for Small Waterplane Area Twin Hull, and it achieves unprecedented levels of speed owing to a considerably small waterplane area.
 To reduce this area, the hull has a reduced beam above the surface of the water while underwater buoyant structures ensure that the vessel has the necessary weight balance.

 Common Monohull Designs

 Monohulls are relatively easier to manufacture compared to multi-hull structures.
-Thus, there has been a wider range of innovation for this type of hull over the last thousand years.
+Thus, there has been a wider range of innovations for this type of hull over the last thousand years.

-The common classes of monohull crafts are – dinghy, cutter, sloop, catboat, ketch and schooner.
+The common classes of monohull crafts are – sailing dinghies, cutters, sloops, catboats, ketch and schooners.